lud/nvir/README.md

 # HELLO=hello mars  # Not "hello moon"!
 ```

-This may cause inconsistencies if you code depends on the values of both `HELLO` and `WHO`.
+This may cause inconsistencies if you code depends on the values of both `HELLO`
+and `WHO`.

-### Rules for override files
+### Rules for overwrite files

-Override files follow the same logic, each file overrides the previous ones.
+Overwrite files follow the same logic, each file overwrites the previous ones.

 The only difference is that the values in the files take precedence over any
 preexisting variable in the system environment.